jeffreylanters/react-unity-webgl/README.md

 ```js
 RegisterExternalListener (methodName: String, callback: Function): void;
 ```
-Where methodName is the name of a method in your JSLib, this method will be binded to the current browser UnityReactWebGL object so you can refer to it in your JSLib; callback will be a function, which takes one parameter with the value passed by your content.
+Where methodName is the name of a method in your JSLib, this method will be binded to the current browser ReactUnityWebGL object so you can refer to it in your JSLib; callback will be a function, which takes one parameter with the value passed by your content.
 Note that it is recommended to register the callbacks before loading the Unity content.
 For example:
 ```js
 import React from 'react'
 import { RegisterExternalListener } from 'react-unity-webgl'